-Many users also comment that SAGE helps them understand governance and equity and that the stakeholder-led, interactive process of SAGE builds trust and enables community members, and in particular Indigenous People and women, to have a stronger voice.
+Many users also comment that SAGE helps them understand governance and equity and that the actor-led, interactive process of SAGE builds trust and enables Indigenous Peoples and local communities, including any maginalised groups, to have a stronger voice.

 Get in touch

-If you would like to know more about SAGE and possibly be part of the roll-out, contact Francesca Booker (firstname.lastname@example.org) or Phil Franks (email@example.com).
+If you would like to know more about SAGE, contact Ruth Pinto (email@example.com) or Phil Franks (firstname.lastname@example.org).